mdsimon2/RPi-CamillaDSP/README.md

 It is very important that sample format and channel count are supported by the device.
 If using configurations from this tutorial this will not be an issue, but if creating new configurations it is something to be aware of.

-With V3 there are now labels that can be applied to capture device channels, if a list of labels is provided they will appear in the Mixers and Pipeline tabs, as well as the channel meters.
+With V3 there are now labels that can be applied to capture device channels, if a list of labels is provided they will appear in the Mixers and Pipeline tabs, as well as level meters.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/devices.png" alt="devices" width="600"/>